zephyrproject-rtos/zephyr/samples/subsys/mgmt/mcumgr/smp_svr/README.rst

 Caveats
 *******

-* The Zephyr port of ``smp_svr`` is configured to run on a Nordic nRF52x MCU.
-The application should build and run for other platforms without modification.

 * The MCUboot bootloader is required for ``img_mgmt`` to function properly.
 More information about the Device Firmware Upgrade subsystem and MCUboot can be found in :ref:`mcuboot`.